Tangier Island Guide

 Rachel Evans, the daughter of Richard, bought 75 acres of it.

-The 1800 census of Accomack County showed that there were 79 people on the
+The 1800 census of Accomack County showed that there were 79 people on

 "Tangier Islands," most of which were Crocketts or descendants of Crocketts.

 Farming was their chief occupation.
-By 1880 the population was 589 and by
+By 1880 the population was 589 and

 1900 there were 1064 inhabitants.
 The population increased slowly between